PowerShell/PowerShellEditorServices/module/docs/Find-Ast.md

 ### -First

 If specified will return only the first result.
-This will be the closest ast that matches.
+This will be the closest AST that matches.

 ```yaml
 Type: SwitchParameter